Palku/dLabCodingTest/README.md

 For example only the "P" tag should be allowed to be a root node.
 Add xsd validation support for the xml output.

+Decoupling the input stream from the output stream with a buffer in between.
+Multi-threading support

 One could argue that it lacks comments, and yes it probably does.

 # How to run the program.